bamlak-t/riverflow-forecasting/README.md

 # Riverflow-Forcasting

-Neural network built from scratch to predict riverflow based on a number of predictors, such as rainfall and riverflow from upstream tributaries.
+A neural network created from scratch to predict river flow based on several predictors, such as rainfall and river flow from upstream tributaries.